-Telltale signs of deficiency include frequent colds or infections because zinc is necessary to fight the germs.
-You may have cold hands and feet, foggy thinking, high blood pressure, high cholesterol, brittle nails and worsening vision.
-You may not hear or smell things as well as you used to and you may be losing your hair.
-You may have skin problems like acne, psoriasis, eczema, boils or very slow wound healing.
+Telltale signs of ZINC deficiency include frequent colds or infections because zinc is necessary to fight pathogens.
+A person may have cold hands and feet, foggy thinking, high blood pressure, high cholesterol, brittle nails and worsening vision.
+You may not hear or smell things as well as before, and hair loss is possible.

 You could benefit from zinc if you: